The gift in grieving

 Here are mine:

 I started 2025 in January by getting cataract surgery on both my eyes.
 It for sure became both a literal and symbolic eye-opener!
 My physician couldn’t understand how I’ve been able to cope for several years at all, how bad they were.
 And now, I don’t even need to wear glasses!
 I also got a nice set of professional photos taken both wearing a suit and wearing a dance tunic.
+Stopped working online for Scale AI since they hassled with payment and most of all didn’t follow their own directives.

 In February, I won in court against the Swedish welfare office and got to keep my old business name Balansfokus without their interference and got the denial of welfare for two months reversed.
 I also received damages in another case, where I had filed a complaint against a psychiatrist delaying a diagnosis and surgery of Malignt Melanoma in 2022.
 I went to see a new physician and got a new certificate of my health that I submitted to the asking authority, who approved in September.